Nalhin/PokemonTeams/README.md

 # Pokemon Teams

-A web application that allows users to create and share teams consisting of their favourite Pokemon.
+A website that allows users to create and share teams consisting of different Pokemon as well as previewing their interactive 3D models.
-Users can also inspect interactive 3D models of their favourite pokemon.

 ## Table of contents